dimitarqnkulow/My-project-Glass-Painting-Angular/README.md

 Application overview:

-Every page have a footer and a dynamic navigation, which depends on logged/authenticated user.
+Every page has a footer and a dynamic navigation, which depends on logged/authenticated user.

 Public pages, which can be used by all users: